-Since 2009, the Zayed Law Offices have provided legal services in Chicago and the surrounding areas in Illinois.
+Since 2009, the Zayed Law Offices Personal Injury Attorneys have provided legal services in Joliet and the surrounding areas in Illinois.
 Our team is dedicated to helping victims overcome their misfortunes and get back to their lives.

 Led by Joliet personal injury attorney Adam J. Zayed, the firm has made a name for itself with a record of success that spans all areas of personal injury law.